These changes directly correlate with unprecedented opportunity for global economic growth

 Facebook CEO, Mark Zuckerberg, purchased WhatsApp, the most popular global messaging app–with 700 million users for $16B a year ago.
 Of course, this is a potentially highly profitable strategy for him to extend the reach of FB.
 But he also seems genuinely motivated to be a major catalyst in future global economic growth.

-In my next blog, I’ll explore how the coming age of universal Internet access involves a push-pull dynamic between individual freedom and political control; security and vulnerability.
+Next let’s explore how the coming age of universal Internet access involves a push-pull dynamic between individual freedom and political control; security and vulnerability.